 Before you Kayak or canoe in Arkansas, you should familiarize yourself with some very specific Arkansas kayaking laws.
-Because of all the states, Arkansas has some rules and regulations specifically aimed at kayakers, canoeists and other paddlers.
+Because of all the states, Arkansas has some rules and regulations specifically aimed at kayakers, canoes and other paddlers.

 However, don’t let that stop you, because the 135-mile long Buffalo National River in Northern Arkansas—the first national river in the United States—is reason enough to kayak in Arkansas.

-Arkansas Kayaking Laws
+Arkansas Kayaking Laws Summary

 - Arkansas Kayak Law – kayaks, canoes and SUPs are considered non-powered vessels in Arkansas.
 However, there are some special regulations for them.

 - Kayak Registration – Vessels that aren’t propelled by an engine or by sail don’t need registration.

 - Motorized Kayak Registration – You must have a registration and boat decals to legally operate a powered vessel or sailboat.

 - Kayaking Operator Licensing – Anyone born after January 1, 1986, must have successfully completed an approved Boating Education Course.